Jade Villalon: Acting

-As a child, Villalon began her career by auditioning for, and acting in, television commercials and promotional material.
+As a child, Villalon began her career by acting in television commercials and promotional material.
 Her first full-length acting role was at the age of seven for the Broadway musical Gypsy.
-Around this time, she was also featured in a media advertisement with Michelle Williams.
+Around this time, she was featured in a media advertisement with Michelle Williams.
 At the age of seventeen, she guest-starred as Melanie, a teenager in a camp for HIV-positive teenagers, in the television program Touched by an Angel (Episode 70: "The Pact").
 After gaining recognition for her vocal performance in the episode, she appeared in various music videos for other artists, such as the video TLC's "Unpretty".
 Villalon also had a small appearance as an extra in the movie Sorority Boys.

 Music

-In Villalon's career as a vocalist, she has released ten original albums, has been presented with a number of international awards and sales certifications, has had her music featured in a number of commercials and television spots, and has also lent her voice to record the vocal songs "Real Emotion" and "1000 Words" on the English version of the video game Final Fantasy X-2.
-Her albums in Sweetbox have all reached gold or platinum status in Korea and many of her singles have ranked in the Top 10 on charts in Europe and Asia.
-Villalon has also written songs for a number of artists including The Cheetah Girls and Ayumi Hamasaki, as well as Ateed and has had her works covered by artists such as S.H.E and Skye Sweetnam.
+In Villalon's career as a vocalist, she has released ten original albums, has been presented with a number of international awards and sales certifications, has had her music featured in a number of commercials and television spots, and has lent her voice to record the vocal songs "Real Emotion" and "1000 Words" on the English version of the video game Final Fantasy X-2.
+Her albums in Sweetbox have all reached gold or platinum status in Korea, and many of her singles have ranked in the Top 10 on charts in Europe and Asia.

+Villalon has also written songs for a number of artists, including The Cheetah Girls, Ayumi Hamasaki, and Ateed, and has had her works covered by artists such as S.H.E and Skye Sweetnam.

 Gemstone

-In her teen years, Villalon began interning as a ghost-writer for Death Row Records and founded the pop–rock project Gemstone along with Freaky Friday actress Christina Vidal and fellow artist Crystal Grant.
-Although no album was released for commercial sale, some of the tracks made during this period surfaced on albums and compilations by Villalon in her later music project Sweetbox.
+In her teens, Villalon began interning as a ghost-writer for Death Row Records, and founded the pop–rock project Gemstone along with Freaky Friday actress Christina Vidal and fellow artist Crystal Grant.
+Although no album was released for commercial sale, some of the tracks made during this period surfaced on albums and compilations by Villalon in her later music project, Sweetbox.

 Sweetbox

 After Gemstone parted ways, Villalon partnered as a singer and songwriter with producer and songwriter Roberto "Geo" Rosan, for the pop project Sweetbox, and became the project's first multiple-award-winning vocalist.
-With Sweetbox, many of the project's songs brought attention for being based on famous classical pieces and others achieved international chart success.
+With Sweetbox, many of the project's songs brought attention for being based on famous classical pieces, and others achieved international chart success.
 She released five original albums under the project, Classified, Jade, Adagio, After the Lights and Addicted, as well as multiple compilations and a live DVD.

-Throughout Villalon's time leading the project, she toured in many regions of Asia with her music and voice being featured on a number of radio charts, television spots, product commercials, movie soundtracks and video games.
-During this time, she was awarded as being Asia's No. 1 cross-over artist with each her releases achieving Gold or Platinum status in Korea.
-After this success, issues started with the original owners of the Sweetbox franchise and Villalon left the project behind to start a new pop project under her own name, "Jade Valerie".
+Throughout Villalon's time leading the project, she toured in many regions of Asia, with her music and voice being featured in a number of radio charts, television spots, product commercials, movie soundtracks and video games.
+During this time, she was awarded as Asia's No. 1 cross-over artist, with each her releases achieving Gold or Platinum status in Korea.
+After this success, issues started with the original owners of the Sweetbox franchise, and Villalon left the project behind to start a new pop project under her own name, "Jade Valerie".